prometheus-operator/prometheus-operator/Documentation/rbac.md

 ## Example

 To demonstrate how to use a `ClusterRole` with a `ClusterRoleBinding` and a `ServiceAccount` here an example.
-It is assumed, that both of the `ClusterRole`s described above are already created.
+It is assumed, that both of the `ClusterRole`s described above have already been created.

 Say the Prometheus Operator shall be deployed in the `default` namespace.
 First a `ServiceAccount` needs to be setup.